pacha/spekulatio-old/doc/content/docs/index.md

+---
+_alias: docs
+---

 Documentation
 =============

 This page will walk you through creating static websites using Spekulatio.
-All the main topics you need to know are present here; however, you can also use the links at the right as reference for more advanced topics.
+All the main topics you need to know are present here; however, the links at the right can provide deeper insights into special topics.

-If you don't have Spekulatio installed in your system yet, you can also check out the [Download](/download.html) section for information on how to install it.
+Check the [Download]({{ get_url('download') }}) section for information about how to install Spekulatio in case you don't have it installed in your system yet.

 The basics
 ----------

-The essence of Spekulatio is very simple: you provide one or more **input directories** and the tool generates one **output directory** containing your site by applying actions to each one of the source files.
+The essence of Spekulatio is very simple: you provide one or more **input directories** and the tool creates one **output directory** containing your newly generated site.
+The files in the output directory are created by applying actions to the ones in the input directories.

-In this example, you can see how a site is generated inside the `build` directory by converting each one of the files in `content`:
+In this example, you can see how `content` is converted into `build`:

 {# Example content directory being converted #}
 <div class="three-part-example">